-This chapter describes the SecurityContext interface and contract.
+This chapter describes the main SecurityContext interface and contract and other context interfaces and their contract.

 4.1.
 Introduction

 The Jakarta EE platform defines a declarative security model for protecting application resources.
 The declared constraints on access are then enforced by the container.
 In some cases the declarative model is not sufficient; for example, when a combination of tests and constraints is needed that is more complex than the declarative model allows for.
 Programmatic security allows an application to perform tests and grant or deny access to resources.